fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 ```

 * **Manager HTTP Port:** HTTP port to which the manager component endpoint will be listening.
+In order to add the manager to federation and make it available from outside the local network, add the manager http port to your firewall.

 ```bash
 # http port is the Manager Component endpoint port